 We found most people will sign a contract as long as it’s fair, and there is no harm using a sales template that you can modify to suit your needs to create the document.
-We’ve assembled several different kinds for you to try out as you need, and they are all suitable for 2021, so keep reading to learn more about the contract templates that are right for you.
+We’ve assembled several different kinds for you to try out as you need, so keep reading to learn more about the contract templates that are right for you.

 What Is a Puppy Contract?